xpquiz/xpquiz.github.io/README.md

 ---

-The site is available at [xpquiz.github.io](https://xpquiz.github.io) - go ahead, play it, and share your results with friends! \
+The site is available at [xpquiz.github.io](https://xpquiz.github.io) - go ahead and play!
+And share your results with friends! \
 Feel free to contact me with suggestions, feedback, or just to say hi!